kevinmartiniano/loan-system/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+**Populate the database with seed creating the user types lojist and default.**

 Open the DummyDataSeeder and set the property values as per your requirement